About

 front_page_image

-l-r: Bruce Nauman video corridor; Sol Lewitt wall drawing; passport photo
+l-r: Bruce Nauman video corridor; Sol Lewitt wall drawing; old passport photo